AdobeDocs/campaign-standard.en/help/administration/using/configuring-sms-channel.md

 ## Defining an SMS Routing {#defining-an-sms-routing}

+>[!IMPORTANT]
+>
+>Using the same account and password for multiple external SMS accounts can result in conflicts and overlap between the accounts.
+Refer to the [SMS troubleshooting page](troubleshooting-sms#external-account-conflict).

 The external account **[!UICONTROL SMS routing via SMPP]** is provided by default, but it can be useful to add other accounts.

 If you want to use the SMPP protocol, you can also create a new external account.
 For more information on SMS protocol and settings, refer to this [technical note](https://experienceleague.adobe.com/docs/campaign-classic/using/sending-messages/sending-messages-on-mobiles/sms-protocol.html).